Eutyches/Praetorian-Security-Operations/README.md

 - The most recent version of [ACEX](https://github.com/acemod/ACEX) with the "sitting" addon pulled from v.3.1.1, which is the last version to be fully compatible with Enhanced Movement.
 Part of the [ACE3 Mod project](https://github.com/acemod) -- Fully open source, duplicable.
 Licensed under the GNU General Public License v2.0.

+- Custom retextures of RHSUSAF vehicles and equipment and the RKSL Studios: Foxhound LPPV.
+As a result, those two mods are linked as dependencies with this mod, both internally and in the Steam Workshop.

 - Many PSO-specific textures and tweaks.

 If you are uncertain as to the licensing of a specific part of this mod, ask for clarification.